- Publications & Insights

 Claire’s accolades include:

-- Leading practitioner in the International Who’s Who of Government Contracting
+- Recognised as Leading Practitioner and Thought Leader in the International Who’s Who of Government Contracting

 - Ranked by Chambers & Partners

 - Leading lawyer by the IFLR1000 2016 in Energy and Infrastructure

 - Recognised in the Environment chapter of Who’s Who Legal: Environment (12th Edition) 2017- a guide to the world’s leading environment and climate change lawyers